Ready. Set. Go!

 Sophomore JV Basketball player Kennedy Fayton Guzman has been playing Basketball for the past six years.
 She’s only ever played for the fun of it and doesn’t plan on making a career out of her skills but even so, Guzman is as eager as ever to get back onto the court with her team and have a great season.

-After playing baseball for about 11 years now, it’s freshman Derek Vasquez’s first year pitching for the Birmingham Patriots.
+After playing baseball for about 11 years now, it’s freshman Derek Vasquez’s first-year pitching for the Birmingham Patriots.
 Since baseball is his family’s legacy, Vasquez hopes to one day be recognized by 4-year universities and continue baseball through college.
-When it comes to short term goals, Vasquez hopes to make it to varsity baseball in his sophomore year.
+When it comes to short-term goals, Vasquez hopes to make it to varsity baseball in his sophomore year.

 Freshman Cheyanne Losino has only just started playing for the girls JV volleyball team but she has been playing volleyball for four years.
 She started playing volleyball by joining her friends on a team and has since fell in love with the sport.
-She especially likes the team aspect volleyball because it helps her with her communication skills and brings her closer with her team.
+She especially likes the team aspect of volleyball because it helps her with her communication skills and brings her closer with her team.
 Losino hopes to continue playing volleyball for as long as she can.

 Freshman Christian Mateo is in his first season playing center field for the JV baseball team and he is only just beginning.
 Mateo started playing baseball nine years ago when he started learning to play from his dad.
 Now Mateo looks forward to playing in front of big crowds and getting to know his team.
 He hopes to one day become a well known baseball player.